quality-liquid/cupid_code/Documentation/Design/LowLevel/low_level_docs.md

 #### Dater

 * Inherit from User and have sensitive data related to dater here only
+  * This would include preferences & personal info

 #### Cupid

 * Inherit from User and have sensitive data related to cupid here only
+  * Includes personal info for finding gigs

 #### Manager

 * Possibly implement the Django admin class?
 * Or inherit from a gen user class?
   * Composition lets you take objects of other classes and use them here so maybe that will work better than inheritance here

 #### AI Chat

 * Many-to-one relationship w/ Dater?
-Store chat ids and stuff
+* Store chat ids and stuff

 #### Gigs